OceanGNS/PGPT/readME.md

 	- [x] Convert variables from radians to degrees
 	- [x] Apply a correction for longitude/latitude dead reckoning
 	- [ ] Calculate the profile number for easy splitting of glider dives into profiles from the timeseries plot
+- [ ] During processing add metadata information from a prepared text file to provide complete record of glider data following US IOOS standards
-	- [ ] Identify the types of sensors present (optode, ctd) and store relevant sensor coefficients as variables in the profile and timeseries
+- [ ] Associate sensors (optode, ctd) and store relevant sensor coefficients as variables in the profile and timeseries for metadata information
-- [ ] During processing read metadata from a prepared text file and understand whether to run `realtime` or `delayed` mode processing
-- [ ] Use naming convention of IOOS or EGO decoder for certain required variable names (time, lon,lat,temperature, salinity, oxygen, optical channels ...)
+- [ ] Use naming convention of IOOS  decoder for certain required variable names (time, lon,lat,temperature, salinity, oxygen, optical channels ...) to discover data files in GTS and ERDAP
-- [ ] Provide an option to switch between IOOS and EGO format
-- [ ] Apply QC flagging and checks for the EGO/Quartod format variables (spike test, flatline test, gradient test, etc ...) and set QC flags (=1, 2, 3, 4)
-- [ ] Produce diagnostic plots:
-	- [ ] From the timeseries file `realtime` or `delayed` mode, show science data sensors (CTD, oxygen, optics) and when data was collected as sensor plot
-	- [ ] Produce a 2D colour plot for the science data as a function of profile number

 ## How it works